fastlane/fastlane/README.md

 - Upload new builds to the new Apple TestFlight

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)

+### Important: Recent change of iTunes Connect

+The current public version of `deliver` is broken.
+Please check out the first beta release of an updated version [here](https://github.com/KrauseFx/deliver/releases/tag/1.0.0.beta).

 # Installation